Lp-Francois/Lp-Francois/README.md

 ![Kubernetes](https://img.shields.io/badge/-Kubernetes-black?style=flat-square&logo=kubernetes)
 -->

-Welcome, I am a french DevOps Engineer working current in Hamburg ⚓, Germany.
+Welcome, I am a french DevOps Engineer working currently in Hamburg ⚓, Germany.
 Fond of Automation & Observability.

 - 🌱 I’m currently digging more into Functional & Reactive programming.
-- 🐋 Always learning about best practices & state-of-art tech (GitOps, K8s, ...)
+- 🐋 Always learning about best practices & state-of-art techs (GitOps, Kubernetes, ...)
 - 🚀 Getting more and more into the Open Source world

 <br/>